JoergRue/Ares/HowToBuild.md

 ### Controller plugin for MeisterGeister

 The Controller plugin for the MeisterGeister program is built with Visual Studio.
 It is contained in the Ares.Controllers.sln.
 You'll also need to have [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?id=17630) installed which is used to produce a single plugin assembly out of several modules.
+Note that ILMerge still needs the .NET Framework 3.5.

 ### Controller for Android